samihsoylu/journal/README.md

 ## Feature highlights
 * Mobile friendly
-* Entries and Templates have AES-256 Encryption
+* Create predefined sets of templates for entries
 * Format entry content using markdown
 * Organise entries using categories
+* Entries and Templates have AES-256 Encryption
 * Quickly add entries by enabling the quick-add widget
-* Create predefined sets of templates for entries
 * Order your favorite categories to appear on the top
 * Advanced search
-* Unlimited users
+* Create accounts for users

 ## Requirements
 - A Linux-based server with shell access